stelzinga/MF/MGT_80.Tools.md

 The short versions can serve visually as a reminder to do something.

 Routines can be appended with " - D", " - W", " - BW",, " - M", " - Q", " - H", " - Y"  , " - AH" for daily, weekly, bi-weekly, monthly, quarterly, half-yearly or semi-annually, yearly or ad hoc.
-This periodicity is also reflected in the Date Indicator, see below.
-However, it is sometimes useful to see it in the Name because it often appears in Reports.
+Although such indicators for periodicity are also reflected in the Date Indicator (see below, it is sometimes useful to see it in the Name because the Name often appears in Reports.
 Depending on the context other post-fixes can be added such that they add additional information to the name e.g., " - Prio", " - Budgeted", ...

 The Name indicator is the least rigid of the Objective Indicators.
-Although starting with a verb is hihgly recommended, as it forces the user to think about what the targeted type of result is, nothing stops someone from using names like:
+Although starting with a verb is highly recommended, nothing stops someone from using names like:
 .
 Main Project: do something
 / WARNING: this to be done before all others etc